A. Victoria Mixon, Editor

 3. Step #3: Doing what you can’t

-I turned back to her.
 “So we keep on working without it.
 Whether we’ve lost it or not.
 We just keep writing. . .because we’re writers.”

 Yeah, that was kind of the end of that particular class.
+The teacher wouldn’t smile at me as I walked out.

-However, that woman came up to me in the parking lot later and flagged me down.
 “I want to thank you,” she said, “for what you said in there.
 I feel so much better now.
 Nobody else seemed to get it.
 I’ve been really frightened.”

 “I know,” I said, and we held hands for just a second.
 “This work can be really frightening.”

-1. Ah yes, save me from Anglo Western do-gooders.
+Ah yes, save me from Anglo Western do-gooders.
 You’re never allowed to admit to any negativity in a public forum.
 Even at a social gathering, if someone asks you how things are going and how did something turn out, you’re not supposed to say, “Oh, xxx was a mistake.”

 I can’t remember the number of times people have reeled back in horror.
 “Surely you don’t mean that!”
 “You *can’t* say you made a mistake!”
 “How can you ever admit to something like that?!”

 I admit it because — and follow along here, if you can — I made a mistake.
 It happens.
 People are not infallible.
 I’m not infallible.
 But nope, no negativity, no serious discussion of issues.
-Needless to say, I don’t have many friends. :P
+Needless to say, I don’t have many friends. 😛

 Well, the woman with the problem and I were Anglo Western.
 I don’t remember about the others.

-3. I love this — so true.
+2. I love this — so true.
 Every writer has that nagging fear, no matter what they’ve accomplished, that they really do suck and have lost whatever writing ability they once had.
 It’s just a feeling, and shouldn’t get in the way of the work.
 Sure, you may write pages and pages of crap when feeling this way, but you can at least write SOMETHING, and there will be something in it you can use when you rewrite.

 Which is the real point, as I see it — treating writing as a discipline means accepting lots of rewriting and editing, and those are skills you can apply to any piece of writing.
 You may “feel like” you have no talent, but who cares?
 You will never “feel like” revising an MS (probably), but you do it anyway, because that’s the only way to make it better.